MaxPleaner/vidstream/README.md

 - [`./views/components/`](./views/components/): view partials (HTML fragments with embedded Ruby)
 - [`./views/scripts/`](./views/scripts/): script partials (Javascript fragments)

+Hopefully the comments in the source should give enough explanation to understand what's going on.

 ### Todo

 * make a gemfile